 No. To this point, public health officials from both independent and government agencies have expressed solid support for the vaccine.
-Regulators from Britain, Canada, and four other countries have also authorized the Pfizer vaccine based on their own analysis of the vaccine data.
+Regulators from Britain, Canada, and other countries have also authorized the vaccines based on their own analysis of the vaccine data.

 Is the vaccine approval process influenced by political figures?